Today I learned about foreign keys in GORM.

 }

-Here, UserName of CreditCard is specified as the foreign key, and the Name field of User is filled into UserName, binding User.Name with CreditCard.UserName.
+Here, we use UserName of CreditCard as the foreign key, and the Name field of User is filled into UserName, binding User.Name with CreditCard.UserName.

 Self-referencing Has One#